rodeyseijkens/nixos-config/README.md

 #### 2. **Set username**

-The script will replace all occurancies of the default usename `CURRENT_USERNAME` by the given one stored in `$username`
+The script will replace all occurrences of the default username `CURRENT_USERNAME` by the given one stored in `$username`

 #### 3. Create basic directories